Défense de l'Occident

-Défense de l’Occident (English: Defense of the West) was a French neo-fascist magazine founded by Maurice Bardèche and published from 1952 to 1982.
+Défense de l'Occident was a French neo-fascist magazine founded by Maurice Bardèche and Jean-Louis Tixier-Vignancour and published from 1952 to 1982.
 It was the most significant far-right magazine in post-WWII France, providing an arena for the promotion of neo-fascist ideas and Holocaust denial.

 History

 The magazine was established by Maurice Bardèche and Jean-Louis Tixier-Vignancour in December 1952.
 Based in Paris, its original aim was to diffuse ideas of the neo-fascist European Social Movement in France.
 Promoting historical negationism and anti-Zionism, Défense de l'Occident denounced the épuration légale (the French purge of Nazi collaborators) as the "revenge of the victors".
 In an article from November 1954, the magazine refuted the idea of the extermination of the Jews during WWII and proposed to relocate the state of Israel in Madagascar in December 1955.

 From the 1960s onward, Défense de l’Occident developed a "shape-shifting negationism": it rehabilitated the Vichy regime as "protector of the Jews", condemned the Nuremberg trials as a symbol of injustice, and denounced Israel as a "land stolen from Arabs and billions [of Reichsmark] taken from Germans through the blackmail of 'Nazi war crimes' [quoted in text]".